 Are all lines of credit the same?

-Lines of credit available to medical students, from most financial institutions in Canada, offer a limit of around $350,000 to $375,000 and have similar features.
+The lines of credit available to medical students, from most financial institutions in Canada, offer a limit of around $350,000 to $375,000 and have similar features.

 How should I be using my line of credit?